andrzejlisek/TextPaint/Readme.md

 * **ConInputEncoding** \- Set encoding name or codepage for writing characters\.
 Use it to solve problems in entering characters, especially diacritic characters using keyboard\.
 Affects only when you use **WinUse=0**\.
 * **ConOutputEncoding** \- Set encoding name or codepage for printing characters\.
 Use it to solve problems in displaying characters\.
 Affects only when you use **WinUse=0**\.
+* **ConCursorDisplay** \- Display cursor character at cursor position\.
+In most cases, the value should be **CursorDisplay=1**\.
+Sometimes, the cursor can be invisible while moving due to inverting background and text colors in some console implementations\.
+Use **ConCursorDisplay=0** to not draw cursor character and may help in cursor visibility\.
 * **ConUseMemo** \- Use additional text memory in console \(not affects when **WinUse=1** or **WinUse=2**\)\.
 The application uses the console buffer move from the system API while scrolling the text\.
 You can set one of the following values:
   * **0** \- Use console buffer moving\.
 This setting is recommended, while all characters are displayed correctly while text scrolling\.
   * **1** \- Use console buffer moving with rewriting non\-ASCII characters\.
 Use this setting if some characters are displayed incorrectly during text scrolling although the same characters are displayed correctly during writing/painting using Textpaint functions\.
 This may slightly slow down the text rendering during scrolling\.